 Price risk is the risk that the fair value of investments will change as a result of changes in market prices, whether those changes are caused by factors specific to the individual security or factors affecting all instruments in the market.
-Prices do not move significantly year to year due to the accessibility/popularity of ABS and RMBS for both 30 June 2018 and 30 June 2019.

-The Investment Manager manages this risk through the daily review of the carrying value of each of the assets held by the Trust having regard to the market prices of similar assets being transacted in both the primary and secondary market for assets of similar credit quality, tenor and loan purpose.
-Any adjustment to the fair value of the investment is reflected through profit or loss.
+Changes to the fair value of an investment will impact the Trust's net tangible asset value.
+The Investment Manager manages this risk through the daily review of the carrying value of each of the assets held by the Trust.